PDFs by language

 Blood chemistry tests: These tests show how well the kidneys are working.

 Complete blood count (CBC): This test measures the number of blood cells in the blood, like white blood cells, red blood cells, and platelets.
 People with kidney cancer often have low red blood cell counts.
-(This is called anemia [uh-NEE-mee-uh].)
+(This is called anemia.)

 Chest x-ray: X-rays may be done to see if the cancer has spread to your lungs.

-MRI scan: Uses radio waves and strong magnets instead of x-rays to make pictures.
+MRI scan: This test uses radio waves and strong magnets instead of x-rays to make pictures that look at the soft tissue parts of the body.
 This test may be used to see if the cancer has spread.

 If you have kidney cancer, the doctor will want to find out how far it has spread.
 This is called staging.
 You may have heard other people say that their cancer was “stage 1” or “stage 2.”
 Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.

 The stage describes the growth or spread of the cancer through the kidney.
-It also tells if the cancer has spread to other organs of your body that are close by or farther away.
+It also tells if the cancer has spread to nearby organs or to places farther away.

 Your cancer can be stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
-A higher number, like stage 4, means a more serious cancer that has spread beyond the kidney.
-Be sure to ask the doctor about the cancer stage and what it means for you.
+A higher number, like stage 4, means a more serious cancer that has spread away from the kidney.
+Be sure to ask the doctor about the cancer stage and what it means.

 The treatment plan that’s best for you will depend on:

-Tumor ablation (a-BLAY-shun) destroys the tumor without taking it out.
+Tumor ablation destroys the tumor without taking it out by surgery.
 It may be done if the person is too sick to have surgery.
 There are many ways to do this, such as heating the tumor with radio waves or microwaves, freezing the tumor, or killing the tumor by blocking the blood supply that feeds the kidney.
 Talk to your doctor about the planned treatment and what you can expect.

-Radiation (pronounced RAY-dee-A-shun) uses high-energy rays (like x-rays) to kill cancer cells or shrink tumors.
+Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 It’s sometimes used to treat kidney cancer in patients who can’t have surgery, but other treatments might be tried first.

 Radiation is aimed at the kidney from a machine outside the body.
 This is called external beam radiation.